Lakshita2002/FER_brain_and_cognitive_society/README.md

 ## Downsampling
 The images are downsampled to 32x32 pixels
 ## CNN Model (Keras implementation)
 2 convolutional layers with ReLU activation and 2 max pooling layers are used.
-The output is then flattened into a 1600x1 vector and connected to an ANN, the output layer of which uses a softmax activation.
+The output is then flattened into a 1600x1 vector and connected to an output which uses a softmax activation.
 ## Discrete Hyperparameters
 We have used momentum optimiser, binary cross entropy function and accuracy as metrics.
 We have used ten cross validation method for evaluation of our model.
 ## Continuous Hyperparameters